6. Organize & Automate

 -

-Go to Templates → My Requests and click New.
+Go to Templates → Requests and click Add new.
 The template builder is the same composer you used in part 2, minus client-specific fields.
 Name it

-Small Business Tax Prep, add the same documents and checklists you sent to Jordan (the From Template button in the Documents card can pull in saved document sets), and click Save.Next time you draft a request you can skip this page entirely: in the composer, choose Save → Save as template to capture what you just built.
+I-485 Adjustment of Status, add the same documents and checklists you sent to Priya (the From Template button in the Documents card can pull in saved document sets), and click Save.Next time you draft a request you can skip this page entirely: in the composer, choose Save → Save as template to capture what you just built.

 -

-Your template now appears as a card under My Requests.
-Its menu offers Create request from template — next tax client, the whole request takes one click plus a recipient.
+Your template now appears as a card under Requests.
+Its menu offers Create request from template — next immigration client, the whole request takes one click plus a recipient.

 Share it with the community